nyaruka/goflow/docs/md/expressions.md

 <a name="function:extract"></a>

-## extract(dict, properties...)
+## extract(object, properties...)

-Takes a dict and extracts the named property.
+Takes an object and extracts the named property.

 ```objectivec